hemanth-devzone/LearnSphere_FullStack_LMS/README.md

 ---

 ## Acknowledgements
-Thanks to all contributors for helping in the development of this platform.
+- Thanks to all contributors for helping in the development of this platform.

-Special thanks to the open-source community for providing tools and libraries used in this project.
+- Special thanks to the Spring Boot and Thymeleaf communities for their excellent documentation and tools.
+- Thanks to Razorpay for providing payment integration capabilities.